sparkletown/sparkle/README.md

 npm start
 ```

 Once the server is started, your web browser will be opened at http://localhost:3000 (and then it'll be immediately redirected to https://sparklespaces.com/).
-Browser autorun can be opted out by adding a line to `.env.local`:
+You can opt out of this by adding the following line to your `.env.local`:

 ```bash
 BROWSER=none